cailleanC1C/C1C-Recruitment/README.md

 <!-- Keep README user-facing -->
-# C1C Unified Recruitment Bot v0.9.3
+# C1C Recruitment Bot v0.9.3
-A Discord bot for the C1C cluster that streamlines **recruiting, welcoming, and onboarding** in one runtime.
+A Discord bot for the C1C cluster that streamlines **recruiting, welcoming and onboarding** in one runtime.
-Recruiter panels, welcome templates, and ticket watchers share a single config, scheduler, and watchdog.
+Recruiter panels, welcome templates and ticket watchers share a single config, scheduler and watchdog.

 ## Highlights
 - 🧭 **Recruitment panels** — `!clanmatch`, `!clansearch`, `!clan` for filtering and placement.